What has happened?

 Will my current banking products change?

-- The merged organisation will adopt the products and pricing structure of Queensland Country, with minor changes as necessary to meet a better off overall test.
+- The merged organisation has adopted the products and pricing structure of Queensland Country, with minor changes as necessary to meet a better off overall test.

-- Rates will not change for fixed rate loans and term deposits.
+- Rates were not changed for fixed rate loans and term deposits.

 - It is intended that our members will not be disadvantaged overall with respect to benefits and pricing.

-- Bruno Cullen, the current Chair of Queensland Country, will continue to be the Chair following the merger.
+- Bruno Cullen, the Chair of Queensland Country, continues to be the Chair following the merger.

-- Christine Flynn, the current Chair of Queenslanders, will be the Deputy Chair.
+- Christine Flynn, the former Chair of Queenslanders, is the Deputy Chair.

-- Aileen Cull, the current CEO of Queensland Country, will lead the merged organisation.
+- Aileen Cull, the CEO of Queensland Country, continues to lead the merged organisation.

-- John Weier, the current CEO of Queenslanders, will retire as an employee and assume a position on the Board of the merged organisation.
+- John Weier, the former CEO of Queenslanders, has retired as an employee and assumed a position on the Board of the merged organisation.